LiamFlood/prototype/terms.md

 ---

-Pascal ALS Optimizer – SaaS Terms & Data Requirements · This page may be updated from time to time.
-The version applicable to a given Order Form is the version in force on the date the Order Form is signed, unless the parties agree otherwise in writing.
+Pascal Empirica – SaaS Terms & Data Requirements · This page may be updated from time to time.
+The version applicable to a given Order Form is the version in force, and attached to the Order Form, on the date the Order Form is signed, unless the parties agree otherwise in writing.